abgeranzt/cc-collection/README.md

 # atref
-## Asynchronous Turtle Routine Execution Framework
+#### Asynchronous Turtle Routine Execution Framework

 ### Summary
 This is a collection of lua programs for the Minecraft [ComputerCraft](https://www.computercraft.info/) mod.
 In particular, this repository's code was written for the ComputerCraft fork [CC: Tweaked](https://computercraft.cc/) with additional features added by the [Advanced Peripherals](https://docs.intelligence-modding.de/) mod.

-The main function of this repository is to provide a framework for large scale [turtle](https://www.computercraft.info/wiki/Turtle) operations such as quarrying large areas or construction tasks.
+The goal of this repository is to provide a framework for large scale [turtle](https://www.computercraft.info/wiki/Turtle) operations such as quarrying large areas or construction tasks.

 The main feature is an asynchronous scalable controller-worker architecture using a task queuing system, a custom communication protocol on top of the built-in [modem API](https://tweaked.cc/peripheral/modem.html)